 Compliance with cybersecurity requirements

 HIPAA, PCI DSS, FISMA, SOX, and other IT standards, laws, and regulations require that organizations apply least-privilege access policies to ensure proper data security.
-So, it’ll be easier for you to pass audits and meet regulatory requirements if you follow the least permissions model within your organization.
+Therefore, it’ll be easier for you to pass audits and meet regulatory requirements if you follow a least-permissions model within your organization.

 Implementing the principle of least privilege is a crucial step in strengthening the security of your systems, protecting sensitive data, and meeting compliance requirements.
-Now, let’s explore what practices can help you follow the principle of least privilege.
+Let’s now explore some key best practices to help you apply the principle of least privilege.

 How to implement the principle of least privilege